joinpursuit/template-pern-project/README.md

 ![](./assets/heroku-database-dash.png)

-You will need to make these key value pairs in your heroku app:
+You will need to make these key value pairs in your heroku app

 **IMPORTANT**
 The `keys` must match perfectly with what is in your `db/dbConfig.js` file and your local `.env`